Last year I wrote one of my most popular blog posts – 20 Public School Things We Kissed Goodbye for Homeschooling.

 It’s so hard to imagine going back to the limiting setting of public schools – only really interacting with the same age kids in your class for an entire year with 30 minutes for recess – no thanks!

 Most polite adults walk on eggshells when talking to other adults about these things.
-They are usually avoided all together because it is easy to disagree and get into an awkward social situation with these very complex issues.
+They are usually avoided altogether because it is easy to disagree and get into an awkward social situation with these very complex issues.

 These “hot topic” issues include things like contraception, abstinence, LGBTQ issues, transgenderism, gender identity, and abortion.